jet2018/js-fetch-wrapper/README.md

-## About Jet library
+## About jet-fetch library

-jet-fetcher provides a wrapper class for the [fetch]("https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch").
+jet-fetch provides a wrapper class for the [fetch]("https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch").
 It can be somehow tricky to use fetch API especially for a beginner.
 However, this library provides a simple way to use fetch API.
 The package is fully customizable using its `custom` method that enables you customize the whole API

 The package ships with the five commonly used http methods but has room for expansion.
 It covers:-